Sign in

 Here are some specific examples of real-world robots and their use cases:

 • RO1 by Standard Bots (machine tending): This collaborative robot is known for its flexibility.
-Its twisting joints allow it to carefully and precisely position both small and large components during machine tending operations.
+Its twisting joints allow it to position both small and large components precisely during machine tending operations.

-• ABB IRB (auto assembly): This industrial robot utilizes multiple twisting joints to precisely tighten bolts on car chassis, ensuring consistent quality throughout the assembly line.
+• ABB IRB (auto assembly): This industrial robot utilizes multiple twisting joints to tighten bolts on car chassis precisely, ensuring consistent quality throughout the assembly line.

 • Yaskawa Motoman GP8 (food processing): Equipped with a specialized gripper, this robot uses twisting joints to swiftly remove lids from jars prior to filling on a high-speed production line.